neurocyte/flow/help.md

 kitty_mod ctrl+alt
 ```

-For other editors you will probably have to disable or rebind them each
+For other terminals you will probably have to disable or rebind them each
 individually.

 ## Searching

 Press ctrl+f to search this help file.
 Type a search term and press
 ctrl+n/ctrl+p or f3/shift+f3 to jump through the matches.
 Press Enter
 to exit find mode at the current match or Escape to return to your
 starting point.